 GREAT UNBLOCKER:ExpressVPN has solid speeds for torrenting and streaming, great online content unblocking capabilities, and advanced security features.
 It works with services blocked in Turkey including Skype and Twitter.
 Includes a 30-day money-back guarantee.

 Read our full review of ExpressVPN here.

-Read our full user review of CyberGhost.
+Read our full user review of Hotspot Shield.

-PrivateVPN burst onto the VPN scene fairly recently but has quickly risen through the ranks.
-It focuses on quality over quantity and does its job well when judged from a speed, privacy, and encryption standpoint.
+PrivateVPN burst onto the VPN scene relatively recently but has quickly risen through the ranks.
+It focuses on quality over quantity and does its job well when judged from a speed, digital privacy, and encryption standpoint.
 Some of the sites it manages to unblock easily are Netflix, BBC iPlayer, HBO, Hulu, and more.